baibao577/dumbnote-page/USERGUIDE.md

 - Use descriptive filenames
 - Keep attachments folder with notes for portability
 - Regular exports for backup

+### Productivity Workflows

+**The "Research Web" workflow:**

+1. Start with a main topic note
+2. Use `[[` to quickly link to related notes as you write
+3. Click links to open references in new windows
+4. Keep multiple windows open for cross-referencing
+5. Star important notes for quick access

+**The "Project Hub" workflow:**

+1. Create a main project note
+2. Star it so it appears in favorites
+3. Link to all related notes using `[[project-name]]`
+4. Use the favorites section as your project dashboard
+5. Jump between project notes with single clicks

 ## ⌨️ Complete Keyboard Shortcuts